Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 Yeah, it’s basically a microplastic cocktail in a cute little label.

 A new study just revealed that switching from bottled water to filtered tap water cuts microplastic consumption by a jaw-dropping 95%.
-Yes, ninety-five percent.
+Yup, ninety-five percent.

-This post dives into what microplastics actually are, how they ended up in your cup, what they might be doing inside your body (spoiler: nothing good), and why filtered tap water is the upgrade we all need.
+First, we need to talk about what microplastics actually are, how they ended up in our cups, what they might be doing inside our bodies (spoiler: nothing good), and why filtered tap water is the upgrade we all need.

 Grab a glass (preferably from the sink) and let’s break it down.

-And they’re everywhere: oceans, soil, snow in the Arctic… and now, your digestive system.
+And they’re everywhere: oceans, soil, snow in the Arctic…and now, your digestive system, heart, liver, kidneys, and brain.

 The Study That Sparked This Post